It’s ‘bitcrazy’: People are mortgaging their homes to buy bitcoin

 Tokyo's Nikkei lost 0.3 per cent, Hong Kong's Hang Seng 0.6 per cent, and the Shanghai composite 1.3 per cent.

-New York futures were little changed, and the Canadian dollar was just below 78 cents (U.S.).
+New York futures were up, and the Canadian dollar was just below 78 cents (U.S.).

 Oil prices, too, are pushing ahead, with Brent crude topping $65 a barrel for the first time since 2015.